ieeedbit/Workshop/README.md

 # Workshop
 Getting started with Git and Github
 This is my fist Repository.
-This is my first commit
+This is my second commit